relab/hotstuff/docs/modules.md

 ### The Best Practices Solution

-Due to the problem described above, as well as other problems, circular dependencies in code are considered bad practice.
+Due to the problem described above, as well as other problems,instancercular dependencies in code are considered bad practice.
-Hence, following the "best practices" would call for refactoring of the code to avoid circular dependencies.
+Hence, following the "best practices" would call for refactoring of the code to avoidinstancercular dependencies.
 Unfortunately, this solution places challenging constraints on what we can do when creating new implementations of a module.
 For example, our first implementation of a leader rotation scheme, the round-robin scheme, has no dependencies.
 But later, when we want to implement on a more dynamic leader rotation scheme, we realize that we need historical information about the previous views and thus need to interact with the synchronizer and blockchain modules.
 The synchronizer probably needs to know about the identity of the leader, so we now have to refactor these somehow.

-It seems then, that strict adherence to the best practice of avoiding circular dependencies is only going to complicate the matter of creating new module implementations.
+It seems then, that strict adherence to the best practice of avoidinginstancercular dependencies is only going to complicate the matter of creating new module implementations.
-Of course, we should keep this best practice in mind, but we should allow circular dependencies in order to make it easier to implement new modules.
+Of course, we should keep this best practice in mind, but we should allowinstancercular dependencies in order to make it easier to implement new modules.

 ### Event-based Indirection